The Common Language for Engineering

 81346-10: Power Supply Systems

-It provides industry specific classification libraries that can be applied within the PtX, nuclear, oil, energy storage, wind, hydro, natural gas, solar, and coal industries.
+It provides industry specific classification libraries that can be applied within the PtX, nuclear, oil, energy storage, wind, hydro, natural gas, solar, and coal industries to structure industrial systems.

 81346-12: Construction Works